Mishkanian/Election_Analysis/README.md

 9  file_to_load = os.path.join("Folder_with_data", "new_election_data.csv")
 11 file_to_save = os.path.join("Folder_with_text_file", "new_analysis.txt")
 ```
 It is important to inspect new CSV data files to determine the layout and location of data.
 On lines 47 and 50, your row indexes may need adjusting depending on the layout of your new data file.
-These row numbers are based on the data in the header row.
+These row numbers are based on the data in the CSV header row.
 The general format is below:
 ```python
 47 candidate_name = row[row_number_with_candidate_here]
 50 county_name = row[row_number_with_county_here]